lveldhuisen/phylogenetics-and-ranges/README.md

-# testing phylogenetic patterns for sub-communties based on suitability, range size and abundance
+# testing phylogenetic patterns for sub-communties based on range size and abundance

 ACCESS INFORMATION
 1. MIT License